The terms estimate, bid, proposal, and contract are often tossed around as though they’re interchangeable, but they are very different things.

 Some confusion can happen when these terms are used or interpreted incorrectly.
 This can create differing expectations, which can lead to disagreements, which can lead to payment disputes — and even legal action.
 So, it’s critical to get the terminology right in the beginning and make sure your client understands exactly what you mean.

 In-house, you may “estimate” a job to inform a proposal, and many contractors have estimators who do just that.
-But there’s a difference between construction estimating and producing an estimate for a client.
+But there’s a difference between estimating a project’s cost and producing an estimate for a client.

 But when you’re dealing with a client, the word “estimate” simply means an informed guess.
 Often, a client just wants a ballpark figure to decide whether a job is even in the realm of possibilities for them.